MCardus/flask_skeleton/README.md

 ## Flask API Skeleton:

-This is a REST API Skeleton implemented in Flask.
+This is a simple REST API Skeleton implemented in Flask.
 It has been tested in Python 3.6.4 and Flask 0.12.

 Installation manual:

 * Install:
    ````
-   pip install .
+   pip install -r requirements.txt
    ````
 * Run tests
     ````
-   python -m unittest discover
+   python -m unittest discover api/tests
    ````

 * Run project